rhampt/balena-health/README.md

 ## `dashboard` service

 A customizable data visualization tool with automatically generated dashboards based on the discovered schema of an InfluxDB instance running on the same device.
-Here, we are using it to visualize heart rate readings over time.
+Here, I am using it to visualize heart rate readings over time.

 This service will display a your historic heart rate measurements in a Grafana dashboard accessible via the device URL port 80.
 If you're deploying the project to balenaCloud, make sure to enable your device's Public URL to view this dashboard.